 Catherine G. "Kate" Vasudevan guides public utilities and energy companies through regulatory proceedings before public utility commissions and in transactional matters.
-On the regulatory side, she helps clients with competitive procurement design, energy efficiency and demand response programs, renewable energy portfolio standard compliance, and advanced metering programs.
-She focuses on renewable energy in her transactional practice, including the negotiation of power purchase agreements.
+On the regulatory side, she helps clients with competitive procurement design, tariff design, energy efficiency and demand response programs, renewable energy portfolio standard compliance, and advanced metering programs.
+She also advises on the regulatory aspects of renewable and other power sector transactions.
 Before law school, Kate was a policy analyst at the US Environmental Protection Agency (EPA).

 Prior to joining Morgan Lewis, Kate was a litigation associate for a large law firm, where her practice focused on environmental and administrative law.
 In law school, she clerked for the US Department of Justice (DOJ) and the EPA.

 University of Wisconsin Law School, 2006, J.D., magna cum laude